sammaadaniel30/practical2.sama.clemente.io/README.md

 Adressed and solved Problem 5 and Problem 6.

-Created a new folder called Others were the LICENSE.txt and Aboutsite.txt will be uploaded
+Created a new folder called Others were the terms.txt and aboutsite.txt will be uploaded

 Uploaded terms.txt